Amazon’s Memorial Day sale has big discounts ahead of Prime Day

 4.5-star average rating from 80,185 reviews on Amazon

-This is not the lowest price we’ve seen for this cleaner, but we included it anyway because it is a NBC Select Pet Awards winner and expert-recommended portable carpet cleaner.
+This is not the lowest price we’ve seen for this cleaner, but we included it because it's an NBC Select Pet Awards winner and expert-recommended portable carpet cleaner.
 NBC Select updates editor Mili Godio has used it for years on her carpets and upholstered furniture — it comes in handy when her 16-pound Havachon tracks dirt in the house.
-“It’s amazing to see the difference in color after using it, especially when I clean my carpet,” says Godio.
+“It’s amazing to see the difference in color after using it, especially when I clean my carpet,” she says.

 Traeger Grills Pro 22 Electric Wood Pellet Grill and Smoker